Note: This information was last updated shortly after the Public Safety Sales Tax vote on Nov. 8, 2016.

 This public safety sales tax funding will be collected starting in April 2017 and ending in 2027.
 The courthouse design is expected to begin in 2017 with completion in about four years.
 Staff is currently developing a timeline for the construction of a coroner facility.
 Next steps include the Board of County Commissioners amending the county's Capital Improvement Program to include the courthouse and coroner facility projects.
 Following that action, the Public Building Commission can approve the projects and sell bonds.

-Every quarter, we send an e-newsletter to county residents who are interested in our major projects, strategic priorities, news and events.
+Every month, we send an e-newsletter to county residents who are interested in our major projects, strategic priorities, news and events.